-As a physician assistant who specializes in Neurology Epilepsy, our multi-disciplinary team receives many questions surrounding the medications that may be prescribed to control seizures, such as potential side effects, how they may interact with other types of medications and even how certain medications might cause seizures.
+As a physician assistant who specializes in neurology epilepsy, our multi-disciplinary team receives many questions surrounding the medications that may be prescribed to control seizures, including potential side effects, how medications may interact with other types of medications, and even how certain medications might cause seizures.

-First things first—you may ask: what is a seizure, and what is epilepsy?
+You may be wondering, what is a seizure, and what is epilepsy?

 Epilepsy, or seizure disorder, is a chronic disorder that is usually diagnosed after a person has two unprovoked seizures.
 It is the fourth most common neurological disorder that affects people of all ages.

-- Diet changes that may include ketogenic/modified Atkins
+- Diet changes that may include ketogenic or modified Atkins diet

 - Lifestyle modifications that manage potential seizure triggers like sleep deprivation, stress and infection